Olical/Spark/README.md

 `Spark('p.myParagraph').animate({opacity: 0}, 1000);`

-If you are unsure of anything then the documentation will sort you out. <http://sparkjs.co.uk/documentation>
+If you are unsure of anything then [the documentation](http://sparkjs.co.uk/documentation.html) will sort you out.

-You can see a practical example in a jsFiddle I made.
-It is draggable box. <http://jsfiddle.net/Wolfy87/HY2u4/>

-For up to date news, follow Spark on Twitter. <http://twitter.com/#!/SparkJavaScript>
+For up to date news, follow [Spark on Twitter](http://twitter.com/#!/SparkJavaScript).

 ## Thanks
 If you are using Spark and you like it or at least like where it is going then please watch the repository or send me a message, I really would like to know how many people this is helping and what they would like to see in the future. *Any* suggestions are welcome.